PavPavv/MyJSCheatsheet/interview_EN/js_interview_middle_plus.md

 # Middle+/Senior topics

+Table of content:

+1. ECMASCript language, JIT Compiler, JavaScript Engine
+2. Lexical and Variable environments (advanced)
+3. Infinite loop (stack overflow)
+4. Hoisting (advanced)
+5. Temporal Dead Zone (TDZ)
+6. Scope (advanced)
+7. Coercion (advanced)
+8. Closures (advanced)
+9. Prototypes (advanced)
+10. this (advanced)
+11. Symbol (advanced)
+12. Asynchronous JavaScript (advanced)
+13. Iterators
+14. Debugging
+15. Data structures (todo)

 ## From the "Advanced JavaScript Unleashed" book written by Yousaf Khan

-### ECMASCript language, JIT Compiler, JavaScript Engine
+### 1. ECMASCript language, JIT Compiler, JavaScript Engine

 In the case of JavaScript, the JavaScript engines do not output an executable file, which is one of the reasons it is thought of as an interpreted language.
 However, the JavaScript code is compiled into an intermediary form known as byte code, which is then executed by the virtual machine.
 The virtual machine interprets byte code, but modern JavaScript engines don’t just interpret the byte code; they include what’s known as the “Just-in-time (JIT) compiler” to compile the byte code into native machine code, which is executed at a faster speed than the byte code.